+When dealing with a panic disorder accompanied by substance abuse issues many challenges arise.
+The professionals at Northbound Treatment Services are experienced in assisting clients in the battle of overcoming their disorder and addiction.
+The proper and effective treatment of panic disorders requires that the clinical team recognize both the severity of the disorder and the need for an individualized and advanced approach.
+Further complicating things is the fact that this is a field of study that still has more questions than answers.
 Scientists don’t know for sure why some people with an anxiety disorder have panic attacks while others don’t.
-By staying on the cutting edge of research about the areas of the brain that relate to fear and anxiety, clinicians at Northbound Treatment Services are able to create better anxiety and panic disorder treatment plans.
-For example, recent research looks into the ways in which stress and environmental factors play a role in panic attacks.
+By staying on the cutting edge of research about the areas of the brain that relate to fear and anxiety, clinicians at Northbound Treatment Services are able to create anxiety and panic disorder treatment plans with a higher chance of sustained long-term success.
+For example, as new research explores the ways in which stress and environmental factors play a role in panic attacks, Northbound is always prepared to incorporate these new findings into our treatment process.

-A panic disorder is a type of an anxiety disorder.
-Panic attacks, which are sudden feelings of terror for no reason, often have physical symptoms, such as
+A panic disorder is a type of anxiety disorder.
+Panic attacks, which are sudden feelings of terror for no reason, often have physical symptoms as well, including:

 - Fast heartbeat